mikestead/yaml-fragment/README.md

 #### Lists

-To generate a list based on each yaml file in a fragment directory, add a `.list.yml` file to the folder and reference this file in a parent document.
+To generate a yaml list based on each fragment file in a directory, add a `.list.yml` file to this same directory and reference it in a parent document.

 During document pre-generation any `.list.yml` will be populated with references to each yaml fragment file in the same directory, e.g.